RICS Wales Awards Innovation Category

 Best Office Architecture

 International Property Awards 2010

 Green IT Awards 2010

 BRE Group 2010

-Carbon neutral offices for our own studio
+Carbon neutral offices to house our own employees

 Key sustainable features include: